Get answers to common questions around compatibility, installation, and support for Windows 10 Enterprise.

 Which deployment tools support Windows 10?

-Updated versions of Microsoft deployment tools, including MDT, Configuration Manager, and the Windows Assessment and Deployment Kit (Windows ADK) have been released to support Windows 10.
+Updated versions of Microsoft deployment tools, including Microsoft Endpoint Configuration Manager, MDT, and the Windows Assessment and Deployment Kit (Windows ADK) support Windows 10.

-- MDT is Microsoft’s recommended collection of tools, processes, and guidance for automating desktop and server deployment.
+MDT is a collection of tools, processes, and guidance for automating desktop and server deployment.

 Can I upgrade computers from Windows 7 or Windows 8.1 without deploying a new image?

 Computers running Windows 7 or Windows 8.1 can be upgraded directly to Windows 10 through the in-place upgrade process without a need to reimage the device using MDT and/or Configuration Manager.
-For more information, see Upgrade to Windows 10 with System Center Configuration Manager or Upgrade to Windows 10 with the Microsoft Deployment Toolkit.
+For more information, see Upgrade to Windows 10 with Microsoft Endpoint Configuration Manager or Upgrade to Windows 10 with the Microsoft Deployment Toolkit.

 Can I upgrade from Windows 7 Enterprise or Windows 8.1 Enterprise to Windows 10 Enterprise for free?

-If you have Windows 7 Enterprise or Windows 8.1 Enterprise and current Windows 10 Enterprise E3 or E5 subscription, you are entitled to the upgrade to Windows 10 Enterprise through the rights of Software Assurance.
+If you have Windows 7 Enterprise or Windows 8.1 Enterprise and current Windows 10 Enterprise E3 or E5 subscription, you're entitled to the upgrade to Windows 10 Enterprise through the rights of Software Assurance.
 You can find your product keys and installation media at the Volume Licensing Service Center.

-For devices that are licensed under a volume license agreement for Windows that does not include Software Assurance, new licenses will be required to upgrade these devices to Windows 10.
+For devices that are licensed under a volume license agreement for Windows that doesn't include Software Assurance, new licenses will be required to upgrade these devices to Windows 10.

 What is Windows as a service?